cristiandaniele/awesome-stateful-fuzzers/README.md

 ## Categories of fuzzers from our survey paper
 - **Grammar Based**: These require some grammar as input.
 This can be the grammar for the messages or the grammar of the traces, or both.
 The grammar for the traces, i.e. the message sequences, is often thought of as a finite state machine.
 This grammar is used as basis to produce (slightly) malformed messages and message sequences.
-- **Grammar Learner**: Instead of requiring a grammar as input, these automatically infer a grammar for the message structure or a grammer (aka state model) for the message sequences or the message structure starting from messages or traces.
+- **Grammar Learner**: Instead of requiring a grammar as input, these automatically infer a grammar for the message structure or a grammar (aka state model) for the message sequences or the message structure starting from messages or traces.
 - **Evolutionary**: In the evolutionary style popularised by afl, these fuzzers observe execution paths to discover interesting mutations of the initial set of messages (often called seed files).
 - **Evolutionary  Grammar-based**: These also take the evolutionary approach, like the Evolutionary fuzzers, but take a grammar as input.
-- **Evolutionary Grammar-learner**: These take a similar approach as  Evolutionary Grammar-based fuzzere, but they try to *infer* the state model or the structure of the messages.
+- **Evolutionary Grammar-learner**: These take a similar approach as Evolutionary Grammar-based fuzzers, but they try to *infer* the state model or the structure of the messages.
 - **Man in the Middle**: Very different from the above-mentioned ones, they sit between client and server, intercept messages, mutate and forward them.
 - **Machine Learning based**: This category contains fuzzers that rely on ML techniques to produce *ready-to-forward* messages or traces.